Lisa H. Schertler

 District of Columbia

-Ms. Schertler is an experienced appellate advocate.
+Lisa Hertzer Schertler is an experienced legal writer and appellate advocate.
 She joined Schertler & Onorato as Of Counsel in 2009 after serving approximately 13 years as a federal prosecutor specialized in appellate litigation.
 Since joining the firm, Ms. Schertler has successfully represented numerous clients in criminal and civil matters before federal and state courts of appeals.

 Of particular note, Ms. Schertler prevailed over the federal government in a significant appeal in the United States Court of Appeals for the Fourth Circuit relating to the scope of the federal civil commitment scheme.
 See United States v.
 Joshua, 607 F.3d 379 (4th Cir.
 2010).
 Ms. Schertler’s victory resulted in the immediate release of the firm’s client, a military prisoner who had been certified for civil commitment by the Attorney General.
-Ms. Schertler recently obtained another favorable result in the Fourth Circuit for a client who had been convicted of criminal trademark counterfeiting in the Eastern District of Virginia.
+Ms. Schertler obtained another favorable result in the Fourth Circuit for a client who had been convicted of criminal trademark counterfeiting in the Eastern District of Virginia.
 See United States v.
-Cone, 2013 WL 1502007 (4th Cir.
-Apr.
-15, 2013).
+Cone, 714 F.3d 197 (4th Cir.
+2013).
 The Fourth Circuit vacated several of our client’s convictions upon finding that the trial prosecutors had argued a theory of guilt that was not supported by the applicable criminal statute.
-Ms. Schertler also has secured federal sentencing remands for appellate clients of the firm in the United States Court of Appeals for the District of Columbia Circuit, and she is active in the firm’s sentencing practice at the district court level as well.
+Ms. Schertler also has secured federal sentencing remands for appellate clients of the firm in the United States Court of Appeals for the District of Columbia Circuit.
 See United States v.
 Saani, 650 F.3d 761 (D.C.
 Cir.
 2011); United States v.
 Akhigbe, 642 F.3d 1078 (D.C.
 Cir.
 2011).
 On the civil side, Ms. Schertler successfully defended the jury’s verdict in a wrongful death action involving a state inmate who was killed while performing roadside job duties as part of his custody in the Maryland Division of Corrections.
 See Goss v.
 Estate of Jennings, 207 Md.
 App.
 151 (Md.
 Ct.
 Spec.
 App.
 2012).

 Before joining Schertler & Onorato, Ms. Schertler served as an Assistant to the Solicitor General in the Department of Justice.
 In that capacity, she argued three criminal cases before the United States Supreme Court and briefed a variety of other matters in the Supreme Court.
 Ms. Schertler was an Assistant United States Attorney in the District of Columbia for over a decade.
 She served as Deputy Chief of the Appellate Division, as a senior attorney in the Appellate Division, and as a trial prosecutor.
 Ms. Schertler has argued more than 30 cases in the United States Court of Appeals for the District of Columbia Circuit, the United States Court of Appeals for the Fourth Circuit, the District of Columbia Court of Appeals, and the Maryland Court of Special Appeals.
 In 1997 and 1998, Ms. Schertler served as an Associate Counsel to the President.
 Earlier in her career, Ms. Schertler was an associate at the law firm of Covington & Burling.